YiOuyang1/FalconSign/README.md

 ## Arithmetic module
 Used to efficiently perform all the floating-point operations in the Falcon signature generation algorithm.
 We provide two versions of this module, the Arithmetic module for Sign_Tree and Sign_Dynamic.
 Sign_Tree uses the pre-computed extended private key format "Falcon Tree" for fast signing, and Sign_Dynamic calculates the "Falcon Tree" dynamically during signature generation.

+For more detailed information, please refer to the README in the arithmetic subdirectory.

 ## SamplerZ module
 Used to complete the discrete Gaussian sampling required for Falcon-512 and Falcon-1024.

+For more detailed information, please refer to the README in the Sampler subdirectory.